karanspot/is-spot-workloads/README.md

 The script output consists of:
 1. The cluster name being scanned.
 2. Namespaces excluded by the script.
-3. All the Deployments Name & Namespaces that may be suitable for spot instances.
+3. All the Deployments Name & Namespaces that may be suitable for Spot instances.
-4. All the Deployments Name & Namespaces that may not be suitable for spot instances.
+4. All the Deployments Name & Namespaces that may be unsuitable for Spot instances.
 5. Total vCPU & Total Memory of pods that are suitable to run on Spot.
 6. The reason why the deployments were marked as unsuitable for spot instances.
 7. All the PDBs Name, Namespace, Spec & Current Status that may not be suitable for spot instances.